Trail Dust Town: Museum of the Horse Soldier

 Trail Dust Town was also home to a non-profit history museum; Museum of the Horse Soldier.
 The museum chronicled the history of U.S. mounted military service.
 It was notable for having one of the nation's largest public displays artifacts from the era of the military horse, including original period saddles, uniforms, weapons, firearms, and ephemera.
 The museum incorporated in Jan.
 2013 and received recognition from around the world, including the British Broadcasting Corporation (BBC), History Channel, Discovery Channel, Arizona Highways, and multiple publications.
 Some of the museum's highlights included the only Civil War collection available to the public in the state of AZ and rare U.S. military saddles from the 1830s-present day.
 The Museum officially moved out of Trail Dust Town in June of 2019 and has yet to find a new home.

 Constituent attractions

 Trail Dust Town Railroad

 The Trail Dust Town Railroad is a narrow-gauge, motorized train that runs on a looped 24" track.
-The railroad loads patrons at Trail Dust Town's train depot, which is modeled after the Delaware, Lackawanna & Western station located in Wallace, New York.
+The railroad loads patrons at Trail Dust Town's train depot, which is modeled after the Delaware, Lackawanna and Western Railroad station located in Wallace, New York.
 The engine, named "C. P. Huntington", and numbered 287, pulls two passenger cars around the town and passes through several theme areas, two tunnels, and across several working, but miniature crossings.